Atavic/firefox-tweaks/Extras/list_of_tweaks.md

 ### Restrict cookies, cache, etc. to the domain level
 `privacy.firstparty.isolate` = `true`

-First party isolation makes every website contained in its own data "silo".
+First party isolation contains every website in its own data "silo".
 If a domain places a file on the user's computer, that file is contained to that domain.

 For example, if somenewswebsite.com and someothernewswebsite.com both place a somebadtracker.com cookie on a user's computer, that somebadtracker.com cookie can't look at any of the other somebadtracker.com cookies on the user's computer.
 This prevents the somebadtracker.com cookie from tracking your browsing across multiple sites.